tonym128/tonym128.github.io/_posts/2018-03-29-is-raytracing-the-future-of-rendering-or-the-next-big-fad.markdown

 ## What I want to accomplish

-I'm quite fascinated by the technology and wanted to dig into the history and the alternatives, some of the theory behind it, and my reasoning it's seeing a resurgence.
+I'm quite fascinated by the technology and wanted to dig into the history and the alternatives, some of the theory behind it, and my reasoning its seeing a resurgence.

 ## History...
 Haven't we heard about it before